telliott99/MySwift2/chapter8/framework.rst

 Then navigate to the framework in ``~/Library/Frameworks/Speaker.framework`` and select it.

-Alternatively just drag the framework icon onto the spot where it says "Add frameworks and libraries here".
+Alternatively just drag the framework icon (from ``~/Library/Frameworks`` in Finder) onto the spot where it says "Add frameworks and libraries here".

 The MyApp project now shows the framework in the General tab